angular/angular/aio/content/guide/complex-animation-sequences.md

 The following example demonstrates how to use `query()` and `stagger()` functions on the entry of an animated element.

-* Use `query()` to look for any element entering or leaving the page.
-The query specifies elements meeting certain CSS class criteria.
+* Use `query()` to look for an element entering the page that meets certain criteria.

 * For each of these elements, use `style()` to set the same initial style for the element.
 Make it invisible and use `transform` to move it out of position so that it can slide into place.